Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

       Adding wasm-std (unknown version) to dependencies
 ```

-Because this crate is being compiled to WASM we'll need to make sure it is
+Because this crate is being compiled to Wasm we'll need to make sure it is
 compiled using the `cdylib` crate type.

 ```toml